Compute

 • User-level mapping takes priority over user group-level mapping.
 If you select Group, you are advised to enter the primary group name in MRS User (User Group).

-• Do not use the same username (user group) for multiple mapping records.
+• Do not use the same username (group) in multiple mapping records.

 MRS User (User Group)